duckycoding-dev/task_manager/docs/backend_architecture.md

 };
 ```

-This ensures that we can use HonoJS's types inferred correctly, for example when parsing the request data `const { id } = c.req.valid('param');`
+This ensures that we can use HonoJS's types inferred correctly, for example when parsing the request data `const { id } = c.req.valid('param');` and for using the correct AppContext (which could be differ from the global one depending on the middlewares used in the route).

 ### .service.ts